middelink/mikrotik-fwban/README.md

 ### Setup your system.

-* Copy mikrotik.gcfg to /etc/mikrotik-fwban.cfg and edit to your liking.
+* Copy mikrotik-fwban.cfg to /etc/ and edit to your liking.
-* Copy mikrotik-fwban.service to /etc/systemd/system
+* Copy mikrotik-fwban.service to /etc/systemd/system/
 * Execute `systemctl daemon-reload`.
 * Execute `systemctl enable mikrotik-fwban` to enable the daemon at startup.
 * Execute `systemctl start mikrotik-fwban` to start the daemon right now.
 * Check your /var/log/messages for possible errors and fix them.
-* (If you want to receive off machine, don't forget to open your firewall on the configured port.)
+* (If you want to receive syslog messages from other than the local machine, don't forget to open your firewall on the configured port.)

 ### Sending syslog information its way.

 * Add a snippet to /etc/rsyslog.d to (re)send interesting messages to the mikrotik port, best thing is to filter on error conditions containing an IP you want to block.
 Example below:

   ```
   if re_match($msg, "failed for '[0-9a-f:.]*' - Wrong password") then
 	action(type="omfwd" target="<mikrotik-fwban-ip>" port="<mikrotik-fwban-port>" template="RSYSLOG_SyslogProtocol23Format")
   ```
+* Restart your rsyslogd to make sure it loaded the fragment.
 * You can do this on every Unix system in your network if you feel so inclined.
-Again, don't forget to open the firewall on the Mikroik-FW's host if you do.
+Again, don't forget to open the firewall on the Mikrotik-fwban's host if you do.

 ## Credits